Fiserv/Commerce-Hub/docs/Transactions/Cancel.md

 ## Requirements

-Cancel Request can be initiated by sending the request to the appopriate endpoint by providing valid `transactionId` or `orderId` with no minimum field requirement.
+Cancel Request can be initiated by sending the request to the appropriate endpoint by providing valid `transactionId` or `orderId` with no minimum field requirement.
 The request may contain optional fields from the original charge request described below.

 #### Optional Fields